-- 229. Plaintiffs re-allege and incorporate herein by reference all paragraphs as if alleged herein. - 230.
-Defendants' actions as alleged herein violate Plaintiffs' right to free exercise of religion.

-- 231. Defendants have violated Plaintiffs' rights under the Free Exercise clause by imposing a substantial burden upon the exercise of Plaintiffs' religion. - 232.
-The substantial burden has been imposed by the discriminatory and arbitrary refusal to grant permit, imposition of inapplicable requirements upon them, and taxing them unlawfully. - 233.
-Defendants have unreasonably placed burdens upon the Plaintiffs, violating the Plaintiffs' Constitutional Rights. - 234.
-Defendants have treated Plaintiffs unequally and in a disparate manner in relation to other secular organizations and religious institutions. - 235.
-Defendants have not afforded Plaintiffs equal treatment or protection. - 236.
-The impediments, disparate treatment and impact, and burdens placed upon Plaintiffs do not survive scrutiny and have no legitimate governmental purpose.
+- 229.278.
+Plaintiffs re-allege and incorporate herein by reference all paragraphs as if alleged herein. - 230.279.
+Defendants' actions as alleged herein violate Plaintiffs' right to free exercise of religion. - 280.
+Defendants inhibited and prohibited Plaintiffs from operating their Islamic Center. - 281.
+Defendants refused to permit Plaintiffs to lawfully operate the Islamic Center. - 282.
+Defendants denied permits and variances to the Plaintiffs despite the fact that Plaintiffs qualified for same and there were no regulations in the P Zone. - 231.283.
+Defendants have also violated Plaintiffs' rights under the Free Exercise clause by imposing a substantial burden upon the exercise of Plaintiffs' religion. - 232.284.
+The substantial burden has been imposed by the discriminatory and arbitrary refusal to grant permit, imposition of inapplicable requirements upon them, and taxing them unlawfully. - 233.285.
+Defendants have unreasonably placed burdens upon the Plaintiffs, violating the Plaintiffs' Constitutional Rights. - 234.286.
+Defendants have treated Plaintiffs unequally and in a disparate manner in relation to other secular organizations and religious institutions. - 235.287.
+Defendants have not afforded Plaintiffs equal treatment or protection. - 288.
+Defendants also rezoned the property while this litigation is pending to imposed additional, previously not required requirements upon Plaintiffs. - 289.
+Indeed, the rezoning of the Plaintiffs' property both concedes that no previous regulation applied and at all times Defendants' actions were discriminatory and aimed at unlawfully inhibiting the Plaintiffs' rights under RLUIPA, the NJCRA, by imposing requirements that did not exist, and the constitution, as well as other rights, and that the Defendants sought to retaliate against the Plaintiffs for filing this action and pursuing their claims.